Lezalith/RenPy-Discord-Presence/README.md

 This means that players who have Discord can enjoy the benefits while those who do not aren't hindered in any way.

-## Saving and Loading
-All presence properties, along with time property that determines whether Time Elapsed is shown, are saved in save files and restored when the save is loaded.

-Upon loading a save, Time Elapsed is reset to 0:0.

-## Rollback
+## Saving, Loading and Rollback
-The presence *should* be fully compatible with rollback and rollforward features of Ren'Py.
+All presence properties are compatible with both saving games and rollbacking dialogue:

+- Loading a saved game will restore the properties that were present when the game was saved. `start` possibly preserves the value of `start_time` and refers to the **new** Time Elapsed.
+- Rollbacking past a change in the presence will return the presence to the original state, as would be expected.

 ## Limitations